njudd/ggrain/README.md

 Specific geom arguments can be passed with a list to any of the 4 geom's with the argument `{point/line/boxplot/violin}.args`.
 For a list of arguments that can be passed see the help files of the respective geom's (e.g., `?gghalves::geom_half_violin`).

-Position related arguments (e.g., jittering, nudging & width) can be passed with `{point/line/boxplot/violin}.args.pos`, see the help file of `?geom_rain` for defaults
+Position-related arguments (e.g., jittering, nudging & width) can be passed with `{point/line/boxplot/violin}.args.pos`, see the help file of `?geom_rain` for defaults

 ### Basic examples